Brand Values: Setting Direction Instead of Reacting

-Brand Materials is a ten-part series for founders exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
+Each piece is written to guide you through the thinking behind branding, step by step.

 Why Brand Values Matter

 Brand values are often treated as filler, or a list of words on an About page.
-Innovation.
-Integrity.
-Creativity.
-Safe choices that sound good but rarely change anything.

 When you lack clear values, the default is survival: undercutting competitors, discounting, working harder for less.
 A race to the bottom that leaves you drained and indistinguishable.